 Let’s take another example.
 We’ve all climbed up ladders in our lives.
 But do we use our arms to pull ourselves up the ladder or do we use our legs to step up and our arms to balance?
 It’s the latter but beginners often tire out as they use arms to pull themselves up while climbing.
 The foundation to climbing up a ladder or boulder problems remains the same.
 And this is where techniques come into play.

 One of the mistakes I remember repeating when I first started climbing was not keeping my arms straight.
-As a result, I would always end up exhausting myself much faster than those who kept it straight.
+As a result, I would always end up exhausting myself much faster than those who did.
 The adage of “the more you climb the better you get” is mostly true.
 Repeating movements copious amounts of times makes them instinctual.
 But developing good technique early on ensures good movement pathways that become instinctual.
 And we can all agree that a good climber is one with good technique.

 Let’s look at some of the techniques and see if we can use them at our local climbing gyms.